anilabraham-IT/IntuneEDU/IntuneEDU/about-group-settings-edu.md

 ---

-# Manage device settings in Intune for Education
+# What are group settings?

-Configure settings to manage how students, teachers, and devices work in your school.
+Configure group settings to manage how students, teachers, and devices work in your school.

 When you assign settings to users in a group, the settings stick with the users, no matter what devices they use.
 When you assign settings to devices in a group, the settings stick with the devices, no matter who uses them.